zpl-c/zpl/README.md

     publish, and distribute these libraries as you see fit.
 NO WARRANTY IS IMPLIED, USE AT YOUR OWN RISK!`

 While the license does not require that, attribution to the Original Authors is appreciated.

-### Why fork the **gb** library?

-I've decided to fork [gingerBill's gb](https://github.com/gingerBill/gb) due to its completeness, having a good starting point for future improvements and changes.